Neerajjain311/Mind_Install/README.md

 - Building AR App using Unity3D
 - Handling Unity Packages
 - Defining custom materials within Unity
+- Using SCRCPY for remote Android to PC connection
 - Teamwork and Food are basis of one's survival on earth!
 - Unity3D can crash systems, anytime!! ;)